izzyacademy/MassiveData-Course-Resources/Infrastructure/HelmCharts/README.md

 kubectl -n {namespace} get services kubectl -n {namespace} get svc

+# Use this command to list all the deployments within a namespace
+kubectl -n {namespace} get deployments

 # Use this command to list all the pods within a namespace
 # It also shows you the status and age of each of the pods
 kubectl -n {namespace} get pods